Nexplore Travel

 Photography tour in Hornbill Festival

-3. Hornbill Festival – top destination for photography tour in Northeast
+3. Hornbill Festival – the top destination for photography tours in Northeast

 Kohima, the capital of Nagaland, is a splendid hilly town.
 It is home to Indigenous Naga tribes.
-The city comes alive during the Hornbill Festival which held every year during 1-10th December.
+The city comes alive during the Hornbill Festival which is held every year from 1-10 December.
 This event showcases the rich cultural heritage of all Naga tribes, making it a prime destination for photographers.
 You can capture the vibrant dances, traditional attire, and unique crafts displayed by all tribes of Nagaland as well as Assam, Manipur etc..
-Set against the backdrop of Kisama Heritage village, the festival presents endless photography opportunities, from dynamic portraits to grand scenes of traditional dance and food.
+Set against the backdrop of Kisama Heritage Village, the festival presents endless photography opportunities, from dynamic portraits to grand scenes of traditional dance and food.

 Find Hornbill festival tour package